Board of Directors

 Don has a Bachelor’s Degree in Spanish from University of Utah and a Master’s Degree in Business.
 He is the Director of Global Supply Chain for Brinker International and has over 30 years of supply chain and logistics experience in both domestic and global markets.

 Karen is J.P.'s mother and JPOIAA’s co-founder.
 The loss of her son created a long, dark shadow over Karen’s life and ignited a passion for helping other families recognize that ending the opioid epidemic begins with understanding the safe use, safe storage and safe disposal of opioid prescriptions.
-She also co-chairs the Affected Family and Friends workgroup of the Colorado Consortium for Prescription Drug Abuse Prevention.

 Karen has a Bachelor’s Degree in Applied Social Sciences from Colorado State University and is a Flight Attendant for Southwest Airlines.
 For 15 years she owned and operated her own medical billing and scheduling company and prior to that she worked as a unit coordinator in emergency rooms in hospitals in both Colorado and California.